Insights@Phoslock- A look back to look forward.

 • Significant reductions in phosphorus concentrations.

-• A two-thirds reduction in algal biomass compared with pre-treatment conditions.
+• A two-thirds reduction in nutrient driven issues compared with pre-treatment conditions.

 • Clearer water and improved ecological conditions, with continued recovery supported by community-led monitoring.